Meal Prep

 Preparing meals or meal components in advance, typically for the week ahead, to save time and reduce daily cooking effort.

-Meal prep is the practice of planning, cooking, and portioning meals or meal components ahead of time — typically on a single day for the entire week.
+Meal prep is the practice of planning, cooking, and portioning meals or meal components ahead of time, typically on a single day for the entire week.
 It transforms cooking from a daily chore into a once-a-week effort, saving time, reducing food waste, and making healthier eating the path of least resistance.

 The concept is straightforward: spend 2-3 hours cooking on Sunday (or whatever day works), and you have ready-to-eat or ready-to-finish meals for the rest of the week.
-No more "what's for dinner?" decision fatigue, no more takeout by default, no more wilting vegetables forgotten in the back of the fridge.
+No more "what's for dinner?" decision fatigue.
+No more takeout by default.
+No more wilting vegetables forgotten in the back of the fridge.

 Types of meal prep